wp-plugins/multisite-robotstxt-manager/readme.txt

 * If the sitemaps are within a directory, /include-the-path/ within the sitemap url.

-### Robots.txt Files within Directories and Non-Mapped Domains
+### Robots.txt Files within Directories

+* This plugin WILL render robots.txt files within directories - however,

 * Search Engine Spiders only read robots.txt files found within the root directory of a Website.
 Spiders do not read robots.txt files within directories, such as: domain.com/PATH-or-FOLDER/robots.txt is NOT a valid location.
-Because of this, the sitemap urls are not rendered on robots.txt files that are being displayed within a directory.

 * From Google: "The robots.txt file must be in the top-level directory of the host.....Crawlers will not check for robots.txt files in sub-directories." [ source ]

-* ~ For Testing Purposes: Non-mapped Network Websites will have a robots.txt file rendered for the Website.
-This is NOT the robots.txt file to submit to Google.
-Only submit robots.txt files found on a domains root, such as: domain.com/robots.txt

-* Sitemap URLs: For "real" Multisite HOST Networks, use the Wordpress plugin: BWP Google XML Sitemaps - This plugin will list each Websites Sitemap URL's in the Root Network Website's robots.txt file.

 ### Testing Robots.txt Files